Your sales pitch is a critical element of your entire sales process.

 And yet, only 13% of customers believe that a salesperson understands their needs.

-In order to tailor your every sales pitch based on the needs of every individual prospect, you have to do your research and have a clear idea about who you’re going to talk to.
+In order to tailor your sales pitch based on the needs of every individual prospect, you have to do your research and have a clear idea about who you’re going to talk to.
 Find out what their company’s goals and priorities are.

 Also, during the preparation phase, it’s essential to acquaint yourself with their industry, clients, and competitors.